 The new scooter has also used rich paint quality for corrosion resistance and concealed body panels for impressive styling.
 The quality of Switchgear average but then it is the first Hero scooter with a pass light switch.
 If we sum up the styling and design, the company seems to have done a pretty good job on features and design in Destini 125.

-The new Hero Destini 125cc scooter has a weight of 111.5 Kilograms which can be compared to 110 Kg of Activa 125 by Honda.
+The 111.5 Kgs weight of the new Hero Destini 125cc scooter can be compared to 110 Kg of Activa 125 by Honda.
 This weight is evenly distributed preventing you from feeling the heaviness while riding.
 In fact, the scooter has a firm grip on the road and riding is quite smooth.

 The 125CC scooter from Hero has a satisfactory payload of 130kg.
 Moreover, its 10-inch wheels deliver a firm grip on the road.
-The scooter has been given telescopic fork at the front and a rear mono shock.
+The scooter has a telescopic fork at the front and a rear mono shock.

 The tires of Destini 125 have received a drum brake with a combined braking system (CBS).
 The absence of the option for a disk brake is a drawback as it is a 125cc scooter.
 The scooter delivers an impressive ride quality in city conditions.